Nationwide vs. Liberty Mutual – What’s Better for Car Insurance?

 To help you get closer to make a decision between these two options, let’s take a look at some of the potential benefits you could enjoy if you go with Nationwide.

-- Many discounts available.
+- Many discounts are available.
 Everyone likes to get a great price on their auto insurance policy, and you can work toward a price you will be happy with by qualifying for various discounts.
 Some of the discounts Nationwide makes available to qualifying customers include bundling home and auto, SmartRide driver tracking, Easy Pay, Good Student, and many more.

 - Accident Forgiveness.
 If you don’t think your policy should go through the roof simply because you got in an accident, you might want to add this option to your policy.
 Your first accident won’t cause a rate increase when this is part of your plan.